FaccioliNathan/Targeted-NGS-of-the-Leptin-Melanocortin-Pathway-in-Severe-Obesity/README.md

-ob is dataset the in which the csv file obgen.csv containing the raw data of every individual was uploaded. obadu is a subset of the data containing the data of only the adults patients.
+ob is dataset the in which the csv file obgen.csv containing the raw data of every individual was uploaded. obadu is a subset of the data containing the data of only the adults patients (Age ≥ 18 years).

 variantpathor: logical variable, 1 = individual carrying at least 1 probable pathogenic variant; 0 = individual carrying no probable pathogenic variant.